 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-Safety and PSHE (Personal, Social and Health Education) lessons.
 Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 We place a great emphasis on promoting diversity with the children.
 Our curriculum aims to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our Religious Education and PSHE teaching reinforce this.
+Our RE and PSHE teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.

 Mutual respect is at the heart of our beliefs.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and empathy.

 At St Barnabas we will actively challenge children, staff, parents/carers or visitors expressing opinions contrary to these values, including ‘extremist’ views.